MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 R & P:

-Jalapeños, Mr. Sub, Eichardt’s in Sandpoint
+Jalapeños, Mr. Sub, Burger Express, Eichardt’s in Sandpoint